lambdamikel/LambdaSpeak/README.md

 The Xilinx CPLD firmware was designed using Xilinx' ISE WebPACK design software, in Verilog.
 The CPLD was programmed using a QFP-64 test socket, connected via JTAG pins to the standard  Xilinx USB plattform cable.
 Here is [the JED file for the Xilinx CPLD](firmware/ls20/xilinxXC9572XL/Main.jed).

 [ATmega 644 firmware](firmware/atmega644/lambdaspeak15181920combined.hex) and [programming instructions (using USBTiny and avrdude)](firmware/atmega644/avr-flash.txt) are identical to LambdaSpeak 1.95, see above.

+### Firmware for LambdaSpeak 2.1 - Xilinx XC9572XL and ATmega 644

+This firmware needs an additional SPO256-AL2.
+Here is [the JED file for the Xilinx CPLD (firmware/ls21/xilinxXC9572XL/Main.jed).

+[ATmega 644 firmware](firmware/atmega644/ls21-with-spo256-al2/lambdaspeak21.hex) and [programming instructions (using USBTiny and avrdude)](firmware/atmega644/avr-flash.txt) are identical to LambdaSpeak 1.95, see above.

 ### Detailed Description of the ATmega LambdaSpeak Firmware (Version 4)